A Diffractive Axicon (DA) is a kind of Diffractive Optical Element (DOE) that transforms a laser beam into a ring shape (a Bessel intensity profile).

 Comparison between binary and multilevel Diffractive Axicon:

-A binary (or two levels) Diffractive Axicon can be an affordable alternative to a multilevel model or to a refractive element.
+A binary (or two levels) Diffractive Axicon lens can be an affordable alternative to a multilevel model or to a refractive element.

 In the table below, we show simulation results corresponding to a specific example, with the following parameters: